obada-foundation/obadafoundation.github.io/marketing/faq.md

 The goal of the OBADA DAO is to build and run the OBADA blockchain for the benefit of the IT Asset Disposition (ITAD) industry, and for the financial benefit of the DAO members.

 **4. Is the DAO for-profit?**
 Yes, but all of the platform revenue is directly distributed to the members of the DAO.
-The DAO itself does not retain any profits.
+The DAO itself does not retain any fees.

 **5. This DAO idea seems confusing, and I’ve never been part of one before.
 Why can’t we use a more traditional organizational structure?**
 The SEC has rules about what constitutes a “security.”
 If we had a traditional organizational structure, with some small group of people making the decisions (“performing essential tasks”), the SEC would classify our system credits or tokens as securities.
 That would mean we would have to go through the SEC process for creating an IPO in order to sell system credits, requiring significant time and cost.